 Pillar 1 specifies capital requirements related to counterparty risk through the standardised method for credit risk in the CRR.
-The company calculates counterparty risk in derivatives using the standardised method.10 Account is taken of financial collateral in the form of cash and securities11 when calculating capital requirements related to the counterparty risk in derivatives.
-At 31 December 2021, the company had the following counterparty exposure in derivatives by rating category.
+The company calculates counterparty risk in derivatives using the standardised method (SA-CCR)8.
+Table 12 presents the company's counterparty exposure in derivatives by rating category at 31 December 2022.